hypewsthedev/Lyfe-Wiki/index.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having issues with the bot, or just want to talk in our server?
+Then join the [support discord!](https://discord.gg/zAZ3vKJ)